sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 ### White-label onboarding and payments

-Payment gateways such as [MANGOPAY](https://www.mangopay.com/marketplaces/) and [Adyen](https://www.adyen.com/our-solution/marketplaces-and-platforms) offer a so-called white-label experience.
-This experience is closest to the default [Stripe Connect](https://stripe.com/connect) integration in Flex.
+Payment gateways such as [MANGOPAY][mangopay-marketplaces] and [Adyen][adyen-for-platforms] offer a so-called white-label experience.
+This experience is closest to the default [Stripe Connect][stripe-connect] integration in Flex.

 A white-label experience means that you build the payment flow inside your marketplace application.
 This way, you have control over the user-interface and branding.
 The downside is that the integration requires more coding to build, most likely requires more maintenance, too.
 The regulations concerning online payments may change, which means you’ll need to update your integration accordingly.